dojot/dojot/subscription-engine/kafka-ws/README.md

 ## **Overview**

 **Kafka WebSocket service** allows the users to retrieve conditional and/or partial data from a given dojot topic in a Kafka cluster.
-It works with pure websocket connections, so you can create websocket clients in any language you want as long as they support **RFC 6455**.
+It works with pure websocket connections, so you can create websocket clients in any language you want as long as they support [RFC 6455](https://tools.ietf.org/html/rfc6455).

 ### **Connecting to the service**